-The purpose of the planning process is to identify needs of and appropriate services for the communities served by each applicant, with added focus on communities and populations impacted by inequity.
+The purpose of the planning process is to identify needs of and appropriate services for the communities served by each applicant, with added focus on the unique needs of underserved communities and populations.
 The process should include input from victims and from the applicants' community partners.
 Ideally, a thorough planning process will include both internal agency planning, as well as external community-wide planning.
 DOJ recognizes that the willingness of partners to collaborate and resources supporting that collaboration vary from community to community.